paralect/ship-deploy/README.md

 sh ./bin/deploy-ci.sh
 ```

-Go to drone CI host and turn it on for your project repo.
-Add CI variables (kubernetes token, api server etc.)
+After that go to drone CI host and turn it on for your project repo

+Add CI variables:
+- docker_username (dockerhub username)
+- docker_password (dockerhub password)
+- kube_config (your cluster config)

 ## Update project specific variables